-This list is based on a combination of fundamental and technical factors that Zacks doesn’t specifically name.
-Zacks analysts seem to give more weight to earnings surprises (the service specifically monitors earnings surprises) than most other stock picking services.
+This list is based on a combination of fundamental analysis and technical factors that Zacks doesn’t specifically name.
+Zacks analysts seem to give more weight to earnings momentum and earnings surprises (the service specifically monitors earnings surprises) than most other stock picking services.
 Zacks #1 Rank List picks also reflect P/E ratios and industry trends, along with technical features that help determine exactly when a stock should make or be removed from the list.

 Zacks doesn’t publish a track record for its Premium service overall or its Focus List in particular.
 But, the company has tracked the performance of its #1 Rank List since 1988.
 Over more than 30 years, those picks have returned an average of 24.7% per year (compared to 10.8% for the S&P 500 over the same period).
 It’s also worth noting that Zacks Premium offers a money-back guarantee for investors who underperform the S&P 500 while using the service.

 However, keep in mind that this performance is based on the entire #1 Rank List.
 That’s a massive volume of stock picks each year, so most investors won’t be able to actually match the portfolio performance.
 While the performance is impressive, it’s not necessarily representative of the returns that a member may achieve.